gacierno/automate_IA_tasks/README.md

 # automate_IA_tasks
 A way to automate task completion without Assistants, just an agent with a cheap model
 ---
+V3: Added a new rule file to enforce a pre-execution protocol to prevent undesired code generation and ambiguous intent.
+---

 Cómo decidir el TYPE correctamente